KChen-lab/Monopogen/README.md

 The `-norun` module will generate jobs from different regions and you can submit them to HPC based on your own preference.
 The generated job files will be in `out/Script/`

 ## Germline SNV calling from snRNA-seq
-We demonstrate the utilization of Monopogen on germline SNV calling, ancestry identification on snRNA samples from human retina atlas.
+We demonstrate the utilization of Monopogen on germline SNV calling and ancestry identification on snRNA samples from human retina atlas.
 The 4 retina samples shown in Monopogen methodological paper are `19D013`, `19D014`, `19D015`, `19D016`.
 Thhe fastq files of these samples can be downloaded with from SRA database [SRR23617370](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?term=SRX19501863), [SRR23617337](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?term=SRX19501879), [SRR23617320](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?LinkName=biosample_sra&from_uid=33441051) and [SRR23617310](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/sra?LinkName=biosample_sra&from_uid=33441045).
 Here we used `19D013` as an example (analysis on other samples is the same).
 ### variant calling
 For convenience, we skipped the read alignment step and shared the alignmed bam file (Only reads from chr20 were extracted) in [19D013.snRNA.chr20.bam](https://drive.google.com/file/d/18-vdGY9hxbGP-Mm06IBpCCF-NZI9ltAU/view?usp=share_link) and  [19D013.snRNA.chr20.bam.bai](https://drive.google.com/file/d/1HEozx6gmX2Z05R8nElEFOBUhnqayMgAi/view?usp=share_link).
 Users also need to prepare for the GRCh38 reference (with `chr` as prefix in the sequence ID) used for read alignment and [1KG3 imputation panel from 1KG3](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/).
-We can prepare for the `bam.lst` and `region.lst` as following
+We can prepare for the `bam.lst` and `region.lst` as following:

 ```
 less bam.lst